 Our Most Popular Stone Tumbler Pack.
-High quality Evans 3lb Stone Tumbler and Polisher, with a double barrel system which includes two 1.5lb barrels, and has been fully tested and checked for optimum performance.
+High quality Beach 3lb Stone Tumbler and Polisher, with a double barrel system which includes two 1.5lb barrels, and has been fully tested and checked for optimum performance.
 Complete with guide booklet, plus resealable jars of 80 and 400 grade grit, and Pumice Powder.
 Each 1.5lb barrel measures 115mm diameter and is 75mm long.
 Stone tumblers are also used to polish glass, full instructions are included which also cover creating beach ‘frosted effect’ glass.
 This machine would also be capable of running rubber barrels should you desire to upgrade the barrels in the future.

 Single Barrels – Maximum load in one go, but you have to wait for each stage to be completed before moving onto the next.